List of African countries by GDP (nominal)

 Gross domestic product (GDP) is the market value of all final goods and services from a nation in a given year.
 Countries in Africa are sorted according to data from the International Monetary Fund.

 The figures presented here do not take into account differences in the cost of living in different countries, and the results can vary greatly from one year to another based on fluctuations in the exchange rates of the country's currency.
 Such fluctuations may change a country's ranking from one year to the next, even though they often make little or no difference to the standard of living of its population.

 Comparisons of national wealth are also frequently made on the basis of purchasing power parity (PPP), to adjust for differences in the cost of living in different countries.
 PPP largely removes the exchange rate problem, but has its own drawbacks; it does not reflect the value of economic output in international trade, and it also requires more estimation than nominal GDP.
 On the whole, PPP per capita figures are more narrowly spread than nominal GDP per capita figures.

-Map of Africa by 2020 nominal GDP (billions USD):

-The 2025 estimates are as follows:
+The 2026 estimates are as follows: